mspsdi/caf-terraform-gcc-starter-kit/README.md

 ### Work In Progress

-- [ ] Import gcci_platform and gcci-agency-law resource group, VNET(s) and gcci-agency-workspace log analytic workspace into level3 networking state file
+- [x] Import gcci_platform and gcci-agency-law resource group, VNET(s) and gcci-agency-workspace log analytic workspace into level3 networking state file
 - [ ] Acceleration Kit UI
 - [ ] Test modules for pre-configured solution accelerators
 - [ ] Integration with GitHub
 - [ ] One Click deployment
-- [ ] AKS etcd data store encryption

 ### Built With